-Introduction
+- Introduction

 - Expression of Opinion

 - Supplementary Information Supporting the Opinion

 - Executive Summary

 - Description of Company

 - Data

 - Claim Liabilities

 - Premium Liabilities

 - Other Liabilities

 - Other Disclosure Requirements

 - Unpaid Claims and Loss Ratio Analysis Exhibit

 - Exhibits and Appendices

 In Section 6 "Contents of the Appointed Actuary's Report", the above outline is used to discuss the required contents.
+The Appointed Actuary is encouraged to use the above outline.